ThomasBittner1/KangarooDocumentation/kangaroo/docs/body/poseEditor.md

 ## Mirror

+### Mirror Interpolator
+For mirroring any target, you first have to mirror the Interpolator.
+Don't worry if you forget, he'll remind you.
+Right click on Interpolator -> Mirror:

 ### Flip BlendShape
-For mirroring a BlendShape, you first have to mirror the Interpolator.
-Don't worry if you forget, he'll remind you.
-Right click on Interpolator -> Mirror
 Right click on Targets -> The *Mirror* menu there gives you a lot of options to mirror just left to right for Geo, or just    Ctrls, etc.
 For BlendShapes most of the time you choose **Side:Pose Combinations and Flip Meshes** which just creates an